apiks/ZeroTsu/README.md

 * Website verification system for reddit account linking and confirmation before being able to use the server

-* Automated channel creator with various parameters you can give it to make them hidden (opt-in), temporary (auto deletes after a set period of time) and other
+* Automated channel creation with various parameters you can give it to make them hidden (opt-in), temporary (auto deletes after a set period of time) and other

 * Automated channel creation via non-mod started vote for a temp (auto deleted) channel with a minimum requirement of votes and hard cap of 3 at a time

 * Tracks server emoji stats as well as message stats for general and opt-in channels.
 Also tracks user gain/loss per day Regex-facilitated filter for phrases.
 Channel stats graph visualization by day also available in the website

 * Full spoiler/opt-in/hidden channel support with reaction based role-giving or just join/leave commands.
-Tracks hidden channels between two dummy roles
+Tracks hidden channels between two dummy roles (disabled by default in favor of Kaguya BOT)

 * Sort all BOT created optin/spoiler roles between the two dummy roles alphabetically